 - 5.4 The following six conditions should be considered when determining whether a predicted solar reflection will produce an impact (low to high) for the assessed receptors.
-These conditions are illustrated in Figure 6 to the right.
+These conditions are illustrated in Figure 7 to the right.
 Each one is explained further below. - 1.
-The reflector can be seen by the receptor i.e. there is line of sight between the observer (receptor) and the reflecting solar panel; - 2.
+The reflector can be seen by the receptor i.e. there is line of sight between the observer (receptor) and the reflector; - 2.
 The location of the receptor relative to the solar reflection.
 The significance of a solar reflection may be dependent on its location of origin relative to the location of the receptor; - 3.
-The time of day when the Sun is in the position to produce a solar reflection from a solar panel towards an assessed receptor 23.
+The time of day when the Sun is in the position to produce a solar reflection from a reflector towards an assessed receptor25.
 Some times of day may be more significant than others for some receptors; - 4.
-The path between the Sun and reflector is clear of obstruction i.e. there is a line of sight between the Sun and the reflecting solar panel when the Sun is at a location in the sky where it can produce a solar reflection; - 5.
+The path between the Sun and reflector is clear of obstruction i.e. there is a line of sight between the Sun and the reflector when the Sun is at a location in the sky where it can produce a solar reflection; - 5.
 The solar reflection is not coming from the same direction as the Sun.
-A solar reflection is less significant when a receptor is already facing directly at the Sun; - 6.
-A momentary exposure is less significant than a prolonged one.
+A solar reflection is less significant when a receptor is already facing directly at the Sun; - A momentary exposure is less significant than a prolonged one.
 Therefore, the duration of the solar reflection should be considered for static receptors i.e. dwellings or ATC Towers.

-Figure 6 Conditions for determining significant glint and glare
+Figure 7 Conditions for determining significant glint and glare

-&lt;sup>23 Not specifically referenced within the significance criteria for each assessed receptor (dwellings, road, rail and aviation) however in some instance the time of day may warrant consideration.
+25 Not specifically referenced within the significance criteria for each assessed receptor (dwellings, road, rail and aviation) however in some instance the time of day may warrant consideration.

-5.5 Figure 7 shows the general process for determining the significance of glint and glare.
+5.5 Figure 8 below shows the general process for determining the significance of glint and glare.

-Figure 7 General process for determining the significance of glint and glare
+Figure 8 General process for determining the significance of glint and glare